NeXTLinux/nextlinux-engine/docs/content/docs/usage/api_usage/authentication/_index.md

 ### Bearer Tokens/Oauth

-When configured, anchore implements the Oauth2 Password grant flow.
+When configured, nextlinux implements the Oauth2 Password grant flow.
 Anchore is configured with a default 'anonymous' client id that is used to avoid requiring registering specific clients.

 Required payload, must be www-form-urlencoded: